 The bill amends several sections of the North Dakota Century Code concerning the reclamation of abandoned surface mines.
-It defines an "abandoned mine reclamation plan" to include the legal authority and programmatic capability to perform reclamation work as required by the Surface Mining Control and Reclamation Act of 1977.
-Additionally, it establishes a state abandoned mine reclamation fund and a special fund for the restoration of ecosystems affected by abandoned mines, detailing the sources of revenue for these funds and the specific purposes for which the funds may be used.
-Notably, the bill specifies that funds from the new special account may be used for the treatment of acid mine drainage, prevention of subsidence, and control of coal mine fires.
+It defines an "abandoned mine reclamation plan" to include not only the identification of areas to be reclaimed and the purposes of reclamation but also the legal authority and programmatic capability to perform such work as required by the Surface Mining Control and Reclamation Act of 1977.
+Additionally, it establishes a state abandoned mine reclamation fund and a special fund for the restoration of ecosystems affected by abandoned mines, detailing the sources of revenue for these funds and the specific purposes for which they can be used.

 Adopted by the Senate Energy and Natural Resources Committee: 38-14.2-02, 38-14.2-04, 38-14.2-06, 38-14.2-07